top of page

 10_edited.jpg

-What do you hear when you put your head in the ocean?
-Chances are you've heard the sounds produced by a specialized type of shrimp and not even known it!
-One of the most common and amazing sounds in most temperate to tropical seas is the crackling produced by tiny shrimp with a specialized claw.
-No, not the kind of shrimp people eat, but a type of crustacean called the snapping, or pistol, shrimp!
+One of the most common and amazing sounds in most temperate to tropical seas is the crackling produced by colonies of tiny shrimp with a specialized claw.
+No, not the kind of shrimp people eat, but a type of crustacean called the snapping, or pistol, shrimp (Alpheidae)!
 Their sizzling sound, sometimes described as "frying fat", "burning twigs", or "pop rocks" is so prolific and persistent that it can even interfere with human sonar and influence the navigation of whales, fish, and microscopic plankton!

 At Sound Ocean Science, we are dedicated to big thinking about ocean ecosystems and to uncovering mysteries of the sea that don't get a lot of attention.
-This includes novel research to increase our knowledge of tiny but supersonic creatures like the snapping shrimp, a topic we are pursuing globally.
-Our work measuring soundscapes is also improving habitat monitoring efforts and bettering our understanding of biodiversity.
+This includes novel research to increase our knowledge of unseen but supersonic creatures like the snapping shrimp, a topic we are pursuing globally.
+Our work measuring shrimp-dominated soundscapes is also improving habitat monitoring efforts and bettering our understanding of biodiversity.

 Find out more about these amazing creatures in the sections below!